ktoso/rx-wiki/Creating-Observables.md

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/repeatWhen.f.png" width="640" height="430" />

 The `repeatWhen( )` operator is similar to `repeat( )` but decides whether or not to resubscribe to the source Observable and remirror its emissions by passing the `onCompleted` notification (converted into a `Notification` item) to a second Observable, and observing its result.
 If that result is an emitted item, `repeatWhen( )` resubscribes to the source and the process repeats; if that result is an `onCompleted` notification, `repeatWhen( )` also completes.

+#### scheduler

+`repeatWhen( )` operates by default on the `trampoline` scheduler, and has a variant that allows you to specify which scheduler to operate on by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#repeatWhen(rx.functions.Func1)">`repeatWhen(notificationHandler)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#repeatWhen(rx.functions.Func1, rx.Scheduler)">`repeat(notificationHandler, scheduler)`</a>